FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **i**
      - **1 - 1,000**
      - Number of floodplain elements in a given cross section.

        The selected cross section grid elements do not have to extend across the entire grid system.

        Only one grid element is necessary to constitute a floodplain cross section.

        The cross section can include a channel element.

-       If one of the floodplain cross section grid elements is a channel element, the cross-section discharge hydrograph reported in HYCROSS will include the channel element dis- charge.
+       If one of the floodplain cross section grid elements is a channel element, the cross-section

+       discharge hydrograph reported in HYCROSS will include the channel element discharge.

    * - NXPRT
      - **s**
      - **0 or 1**
-     - If NXPRT = 1, the cross-section summary information including cross-section discharge, average cross section velocity, width and depth will be re- ported in the BASE.OUT file.
+     - If NXPRT = 1, the cross-section summary information including cross-section discharge,

+       average cross section velocity, width and depth will be reported in the BASE.OUT file.

+.. raw:: html

+    <br><br>

 **Instructional Comments for the FPXSEC.DAT File**